bibymaths/codonanalyzer/docs/about.md

 The current version (2025) modernizes and integrates the original Perl tools using the Snakemake workflow system.
 It adds standardized outputs, a configuration-driven design, Python-based plotting, and support for reproducible research environments.

-### Historical Origins

-- The initial pipeline included:
-  - **CodonAnalyzer.pl** — for codon statistics and GC content
-  - **GC_Analyzer.pl** — for GC content profiling across sequence windows
-  - **H_Plot.pl** — for visualizing protein hydropathy using Kyte–Doolittle values
-- These tools were tested on the complete genomes of *Escherichia coli* strains:
-  - O157:H7 (Accession: BA000007.2)
-  - CFT073 (Accession: AE014075.1)

 ### Current Features

 - Reproducible, automated Snakemake workflow